justsmart/DICNet/README.md

 Code for paper: "DICNet: Deep Instance-Level Contrastive Network for Double Incomplete Multi-View Multi-Label Classification" in AAAI-2023

-You can run "python final-DICNET_bestresults.py" to train model and get the best results!
+You can run "python final-DICNET_bestresults.py" to train model in semi-supervised case (in the paper 100% data for training) and get the best results!

+You can run 'sup_training/main.py' for the supvised case (70% data for training)!

 If this code is useful to you, please cite it:
 ```bibtex